marzeq/mconf/README.md

 note: if you just one want a one-file example, look at the [examples/example.mconf](./examples/example.mconf) file

-mconf is a superset of JSON, so any valid JSON file (base spec) is also a valid mconf file
+mconf is (almost) a superset of JSON, so any valid JSON file (base spec) that starts with an object can be parsed by mconf

 ### comments